-Asset management has always been an important market within the financial system.
+Asset management industry communication is usually underestimated, even if the asset management industry has always been an important market within the financial system.
 In an attempt to cope with the stress of the financial crisis some years ago, banks have invested heavily in the sector, leading to a significant increase in asset management.

 Since 2004, the asset management industry in Italy has raised an incredible €1,200 billion in assets under management, an increase of 137% as of November 2017.
 Basically, an unstoppable ride of about 14 years.
 However, this expansionary phase seems to have come to a halt in 2018, continuing into 2019.

 According to Wall Street Italy, in the first six months of last year, €9.3 billion was raised, with the months of May and June showing negative results.
 If it is true that the beginning of this year seemed to be more promising with net inflows of approximately 55 billion, we should not be fooled by the data: this positive result on the balance is actually due to the entry of €53 billion into the market as a result of an extraordinary transaction carried out within the Poste Italiane group, which granted the group SGR an institutional mandate for the management of BancoPosta’s assets.